hadhehog/WarspearAlike/WSA1/README.md

 # About Code

-As for code, in my opinion, I've mainly consolidated my knowledge about the State Machine.
-That's why I entirely agree that this project was quite beneficiary for me, but to my mind, there is nothing special about the State Machine itself.
+As for the code, I've mainly consolidated knowledge about the State Machine.
+That's why I entirely agree, that this project turned out quite beneficiary for me, but to my mind, there is nothing special about the State Machine itself.
 **Though, I've come up with a really nice piece of code for "The smoothest camera I've ever seen"